yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 in an accurate and precise format?
 Or maybe all your questions already have answers?
 In any case, it's sad.

-{% quote SO reputation is proof that you can find answers to your questions by communicating with people you don't know %}
+{% quote SO reputation is proof that you can find answers to your questions by communicating with people you don't know. %}

 Second, if you're not answering, you simply have nothing to say.
 In most cases, this means that you're not solving complex and unique problems.